Skip to main content

 Gavel gives you several options to make the platform look like your own product rather than a third-party tool.

-If you want clients to land on a branded page that lists all the workflows available to them, Gavel can build that for you.
-Email help@gavel.io with your requirements.
+If you want clients to land on a branded page that lists all the workflows available to them, you can set up an Internal Portal and email help@gavel.io and we can set that to be the landing page.

 Your Gavel subdomain (e.g., yourfirm.gavel.io) cannot be changed after account creation.
 However, setting up a custom domain as described above achieves the same result — your workflows will appear under your own domain with no mention of Gavel in the URL.